ARCHITECT ELEMENT Tags

 ELEMENT_Vegetation

-The Vegetation layer is applied to the group that holds all objects representing trees, shrubs, and flowers.
+The Vegetation tag is applied to the group that holds all objects representing trees, shrubs, and flowers.
 These objects are best represented using a 3D object for perspective views and 2D graphics for plan views.

 ELEMENT_Walls